 This book is the first extensive study of ideas on earthquakes before the Lisbon earthquake in 1755.
-Earthquakes had a deep impact on pre-modern European culture and reactions to them stood in a long tradition that, before this study, had yet to be explored in detail.
+The earthquake had a deep impact on European culture, and the reactions to it stood in a long tradition that, before this study, had yet to be explored in detail.

 A range of events are explored, including the Ferrara earthquake in 1570 and the Vienna earthquake in 1590, making this study an invaluable source for students and scholars of the history of science and the history of ideas in early modern Europe.

 Part I: Scientific, philosophical, and religious traditions up to the Renaissance 1.
 Experiencing earthquakes 2.
 Reading on earthquakes: explanations and interpretations up to the end of the Renaissance 3.
 Writing on earthquakes: the available information 4.
 Earthquakes in Renaissance scholarship Part II: Early modern confessionalized science 5.
 The assault on naturalism 6.
 The emergence of a science of signs 7.
 Prodigies in Reformation scholarship 8.
 Miracles and meteorology among Catholic scholars 9.
 Reactions to earthquakes in the sixteenth century: the emergence of a discourse 10.
 Interpreting earthquakes in the seventeenth century 11.
 Marginalized approaches Part III: The rise of modern empiricism 12.
 New sources of information and the rise of a scientific public 13.
 New observations and theories: the non-confessional investigation of nature 14.
 Confessionalized natural philosophy in the age of the new sciences 15.
 Earthquakes in the religious discourse of the late seventeenth century